 Gourds are more than just Halloween decorations.
-Gourds are a staple as autumnal centerpieces on dinner tables but since they nonperishable, they can be stored and are available until late spring.
+Gourds are a staple as autumnal centerpieces on dinner tables, but since they are nonperishable, they can be stored and are available until late spring.
 (And yes, they are technically fruits).

 Some varieties are more suitable for pie baking, others roasted as a side dish or made into a soup.